Deaf Education, M.A.

-Each student in a master's degree program must file for advancement to candidacy.
-See Admissions and Master's Degree Programs, Division of Research and Graduate Studies.
+Each student in a Master of Arts degree program must file for advancement to candidacy.
+See Admissions and Master of Arts Degree Programs, Division of Research and Graduate Studies.

 Graduate-Level Writing Competence

-California State University, Fresno requires that students have graduate-level writing abilities before being advanced to candidacy for the master's degree.
+California State University, Fresno requires that students have graduate-level writing abilities before being advanced to candidacy for the Master of Arts degree.
 Students can demonstrate these abilities by passing the writing component of CSDS 203 and obtaining written clearance from the instructor.
 If GWR clearance is denied, students may appeal to the course instructor.
 Please see the CSDS Graduate Handbook for more information.

-Any 3-unit, one semester statistics course (lower division, upper division, or graduate level) is required to complete the Master of Arts in Communicative Disorders.
+Any 3-unit, one semester statistics course (lower division, upper division, or graduate level) is required to complete the Master of Arts in Deaf Education.
 Students are encouraged to take the course during their senior year.
 Exceptions may be made with the consent of their faculty advisor.

-To be eligible to receive the master's degree, a student must have maintained a B average with no more than two C grades on the approved Program of Study.
+To be eligible to receive the Master of Arts degree, a student must have maintained a B average with no more than two C grades on the approved Program of Study.
 Once a student has received three Cs at any point in the graduate program, he or she will automatically be disqualified from the graduate program.

 Total (36 units)